statamic/docs/content/collections/fieldtypes/dictionary.md

 ```

 ## Templating
 Dictionary fields will return the "option data" returned by the dictionary's `get` method.
-The shape of this data differs between dictionaries, but often it'll be an array of data.
-You can use the [`{{ dump }}` tag](/tags/dump) to determine which variables a dictionary provides.
+The shape of this data differs between dictionaries and is outlined below.

 For example, using the built-in Countries dictionary, your template might look like this: